 Abu Garcia’s Revo SX is one handsome low-profile baitcasting reel Fresh from the box.
 It only weighs 7.8 ounces, making it feel almost weightless when mounted on a rod.
 It’s comfortable in the palm of your hand during casts and retrieves.
 And it works smoothly, as you’d expect any new reel to do.

 I recently tested a Revo SX that sported a 7.3:1 gear ratio, bringing about 30 inches of line with each complete turn of the handle.
 Abu Garcia also offers the reel with a 6.6:1 gear ratio.

 In many of my Bassresource.com forum postings that discuss reel drag, I’ve recommended a setting between 3 and 4 pounds, depending on the rod's action and power.
 However, I know many bass anglers like to “crank ‘em down,” and you certainly have the chance to do that with this reel.
 Its drag can provide a whopping 24 pounds of stopping force!
 You’ll need a rod with the action of a broomstick if you select that setting.

-I spooled my Revo SX with 30-pound test FireLine Ultra 8, a new offering from Berkley, whose diameter is the same as 12-pound test monofilament.
-That means there is room for about 145 yards of it on the reel.
+I spooled my Revo SX with 30-pound FireLine Ultra 8, a new offering from Berkley, whose diameter is the same as 12-pound test monofilament.
+That means there is room for about 145 yards on the reel.
 I mounted it to a GLoomis GLX BCR854.
 I exclusively use this fast action and powerful 7-foot 1-inch casting rod for pitching jigs and weighted soft-plastic lures.

 Overall, my Revo SX performed flawlessly.
 Pickwick Lake produced a couple of nice bass, which gave me a taste of how the reel’s drag felt.
 I was impressed, and I think you will be, too.